-Mr. Speaker, since schools were closed to students in March due to the COVID-19 pandemic, many students have been excited to be back in school and continuing their studies.
+Mr. Speaker, since schools were closed to students in March due to the COVID-19 pandemic, many students have been

 To ensure that learning continues safely under any scenario the pandemic may bring, the Department of Education has received funding from two Government of Canada programs to assist schools and child care facilities.